 Imperial has been working closely with the regulator and different levels of government to minimize construction impacts throughout the duration of the Waterdown to Finch Project.
-Imperial will respect all landowners’ property and will seek to minimize disruptions during construction.
-Most replacement work will take place in close vicinity to the pipeline.
+Imperial respects all landowners’ property and is working to minimize disruptions during construction.
+Most replacement work is taking place in close vicinity to the pipeline.

 Imperial builds safety and integrity into its pipelines from the outset of construction.
 Our pipeline projects have rigorous material, design and construction standards that comply with or exceed all applicable government and industry standards.
-During the Waterdown to Finch Project, Imperial will use two construction techniques: open-cut construction and horizontal directional drilling (HDD).
+For the Waterdown to Finch Project, Imperial is using two construction techniques: open-cut construction and horizontal directional drilling (HDD).

 Horizontal directional drilling

 Open cut construction